 Iteration leads to innovation

 Iterative development acts as the glue that binds teams and technology together.
-Continuous improvement is fundamentally a culture change and, therefore, the key to its success comes from working with an approach that compliments your working culture.
+Continuous improvement involves a culture change.
+The key to its success, therefore, comes from working with an approach that compliments your working culture.

 Under an agile approach, software development meshes easily with continuous improvement processes.
 The focus on ongoing feedback loops and releases, in particular, aids functionality, whilst reducing issues before they escalate.

-Again, the clue’s in the name; being agile will allow you to effectively respond to unexpected developments in your project and reach solutions faster.
-The ability to adapt to changes — be they in working environments, markets or client requirements — ensures competitive advantage even in the most uncertain times.
+Being agile will allow you to effectively respond to unexpected developments in your project and reach solutions faster.
+The ability to adapt to changes — in working environments, markets or client requirements — ensures competitive advantage.

 In projects, for example, the requirements will have often changed by the time you've finished developing a project or process.
 That's why a more incremental approach, which can be iterated over time, is more beneficial.

-This iteration phase will also give teams additional visibility into the earlier stages of development; this access means that they can better evaluate success, drawbacks and anything else that can help meet long-term objectives.
+This iteration phase will also give teams additional visibility into the earlier stages of development.
+This access means that they can better evaluate success, drawbacks and anything else that can impact long-term objectives.

 Crucially, companies should emphasise the value of continuous improvement and incorporate it into each stage of their working processes.
-As teams form an intimate understanding of these processes and the technology that supports them, organisations will begin to see the full benefits of continuous improvement — in productivity, performance and much more.
+Teams should form an intimate understanding of these processes and the technology that supports them.
+As they do, organisations will begin to see the full benefits of continuous improvement — in productivity, performance and much more.